 What Are The Indicators Of Missing Trader, MTIC And Carousel Fraud ?

 Within your due diligence, companies should be considering the risk presented by the supply chain within which they are operating.
 Whilst the name and details of your supplier’s own supplier are unlikely to be provided for competition reasons, questions such as:-

-Asking all the questions in the world will not help if you do not understand what risks you are looking for and how the fraud takes place.
+Asking all the questions in the world will not help if you do not understand what risks you are looking for, and how the fraud takes place.
 As such this article tries to set out a few of the possible types of MTIC fraud that can occur.

 In its simplest form MTIC is known as an acquisition fraud.
 A trader imports goods from another Member State.
 No VAT is payable on the import.
 The trader then sells on those goods to a domestic buyer and charges VAT.
 He dishonestly fails to account for the VAT to HMRC and disappears.
 The importer is labelled a “missing trader” or “defaulter”.

 The next level of sophistication involves both an import and an export.
 A trader once again imports goods from another Member State.
 No VAT is payable on the import.
 The trader then sells on those goods to a domestic buyer and charges VAT.
 He dishonestly fails to account for the VAT to HMRC and disappears.
 The domestic buyer sells on to an exporter at a price which includes VAT.
 The exporter exports the goods to another Member State.
 The export is zero-rated.
-So the exporter is, in theory, entitled to deduct the VAT that he paid from what would otherwise be his liability to account to HMRC for VAT on his turnover.
+So the exporter is, in theory, entitled to deduct the VAT that he paid.
+From what would otherwise be his liability to account to HMRC for VAT on his turnover.
 If he has no output tax to offset against his entitlement to deduct, he is, in theory, entitled to a payment from HMRC.
 Thus HMRC directly parts with money.

 Where HMRC investigate and find a dirty chain they refuse to repay the amount reclaimed by the ultimate exporter.
-This is why it is important to understand about the supply chain and not just your supplier when undertaking due diligence.
-Many companies are often confused as to why they may suddenly become a subject of interest to HMRC but in these situations, it maybe that the company has inadvertently become involved in a dirty chain.
-This is why HMRC will ask how and when you were introduced to your supplier, what checks you did as part of your due diligence and how the deal was commercially viable.
+This is why it is important to understand about the supply chain.
+Not just your supplier when undertaking due diligence.
+Many companies are often confused as to why they may suddenly become a subject of interest to HMRC.
+In these situations, it maybe that the company has inadvertently become involved in a dirty chain.
+This is why HMRC will ask how, and when you were introduced to your supplier.
+What checks you did as part of your due diligence, and how the deal was commercially viable.

-- In order to disguise the existence of a dirty chain, fraudsters have become more sophisticated.
+In order to disguise the existence of a dirty chain, fraudsters have become more sophisticated.
 They have conducted what HMRC call “contra-trading”.
-The trader who would have been the exporter or broker at the end of a dirty chain, with a claim to repayment of input tax, himself imports goods (which may be different kinds of goods) from another Member State.
+The trader who would have been the exporter, or broker at the end of a dirty chain, with a claim to repayment of input tax, himself imports goods (which may be different kinds of goods) from another Member State.
 Because this is an import he acquires the goods without having to pay VAT.
 This is the contra-trade.
-He sells on the newly acquired goods, charging VAT but this output tax is offset against his input tax, resulting in no payment (or only a small payment) to HMRC.
+He sells on the newly acquired goods, charging VAT but this output tax is offset against his input tax.
+Resulting in no payment (or only a small payment) to HMRC.
 The buyer of the newly acquired goods exports them and reclaims his own input tax from HMRC.

-Many of these risks can be identified through a good level of due diligence but if the correct questions are not being asked the risks will not be identified.
+Many of these risks can be identified through a good level of due diligence but, if the correct questions are not being asked the risks will not be identified.

 Make An Enquiry Today